Taking the steps to make weed products kosher actually opens your product up to all sorts of dietarily-restricted individuals.

 A Leaf Is a Leaf, and the Law Is the Law

 One last important factor to consider in regards to marijuana being kosher concerns the law.
 Part of Jewish law requires that its followers also follow all the civil laws where they reside (as long as they don’t contradict the laws of the religion).

 “Therefore, in addition to whatever Judaism says about marijuana, Jewish law demands an obedience to the authority of civil law.
 If it’s illegal to possess or use marijuana, it’s also against Jewish law,” according to aish.
 So, make sure you are not breaking the American law when you use cannabis, or you may also be breaking Jewish law.

 When it comes down to it, as long as marijuana is in its pure form and free of bugs, it should be safe to consume if you are kosher.
 According to the Jewish Virtual Library, “If we would know that the product in question contains just leaves and that there was no unkosher residue on the processing equipment, it would not need certification, like plain unflavored tea.”

-So, while most of the weed you smoke and consume will likely be kosher, when you see a kosher label on one of your cannabis products you can rest assured that an extra set of eyes has certified your product as clean and properly made.
+So, is marijuana kosher?
+While most of what you smoke and consume will be, when you see a kosher label on one of your cannabis products you can rest assured that an extra set of eyes has certified your product as clean and properly made.